 - Private operating foundations

 - Exempt operating foundations

 - Grant-making (private nonoperating) foundations

 Determinations of private foundation status.
-Every organization that qualifies for exemption under Code section 501(c)(3) is a private foundation unless it falls into one of the categories specifically excluded from the definition of that term ("public charities").
-A private operating foundation may claim that status when it applies for recognition of exemption by completing Part X of Form 1023.
-To claim exempt operating foundation status, a private operating foundation must request a private letter ruling, as discussed under Definition of Exempt Operating Foundation.
+Every organization that qualifies for exemption under section 501(c)(3) of the Internal Revenue Code is a private foundation unless it falls into one of the categories specifically excluded from the definition of that term ("public charities").
+A private operating foundation may claim that status when it initially applies for recognition of tax exempt status on Form 1023 and existing 501(c)(3) organizations must use Form 8940, Request for Miscellaneous Determination (PDF), to make such a request.
+To claim exempt operating foundation status, a private operating foundation must also use Form 8940 (PDF), as discussed under Definition of Exempt Operating Foundation.